AntonGorbenkoo/AntonGorbenko/README.md

 - :seedling: Exploring Technical Content Writing.

-- :zap: In my free time I study new technologies and write code.
+- :zap: I study new technologies on writing code in my free time.

 - :mailbox:How to reach me: Antongorbenko@gmail.com